 This resource includes fifteen of our in-class examples for general chemistry that relate chemical principles to inspiring topics in biology and medicine.
 Each example includes background information for the teacher and PowerPoint slides that can be used directly in the classroom or revised as desired.
 Most examples include an in-class question within the PowerPoint slides for use with or without classroom response devices.
 Downloadable materials include: 1.) an Instructors Guide (PDF) including an index of examples, 2.) a PDF file (27 pages) with instructor background information for each of the biology and medicine-related examples, and 3.) a PowerPoint file (97 slides) with approximately 5 to 10 slides per example.
 Registration is required to access this resource, but the registration is free.

-This MIT OpenCourseWare site includes video lectures and course materials from MIT Course 5.111 (Principles of Chemical Science) from the Fall of 2008, taught by Prof. Cathy Drennan and Dr. Beth Taylor.
-The resource includes video lectures, transcripts, a list and brief descriptions of biology-related examples with suggestions for integration into lecture , sample exams, and selected homework problems from that year of the course.
+This MIT OpenCourseWare site includes video lectures and course materials from MIT Course 5.111 (Principles of Chemical Science) from the Fall of 2014, taught by Prof. Cathy Drennan.
+The resource includes video lectures, transcripts, lecture notes, sample exams, selected homework problems, instructor insights and so much more.